jimm/elixir-midifile/README.md

 (a single track containing all events) or format 2 (a collection of format 0 files in one file).

-### MIDI::Sequence
+### Midifile.Sequence

-A sequence contains a collection of tracks and global information like the sequence's pulses per quarter note (ppqn) and time signature.
+A sequence contains a list of tracks and global information like the sequence's format (always 1 for Midifile) and time division.

 The first track in a sequence is special; it holds meta-events like tempo and sequence name.
+It is stored as a sequence's `conductor_track`.
 Don't put any notes in this track.

-MIDI::Sequence also contains some convenience methods that let you set and retrieve the sequence's name, the time signature, and to retrieve the first tempo event's beats-per-minute value.
+`Midifile.Sequence` also contains some convenience methods that let you [set and] retrieve the sequence's name, [the time signature, and to retrieve the first tempo event's beats-per-minute value].

-Normally instances of MIDI::IO::SeqReader and MIDI::IO::SeqWriter are used when a sequence reads itself from or writes itself to a MIDI file.
-You can change that by setting a sequence's reader_class or writer_class attributes.
-Instances of the classes contained in those attributes are created and used whenever the sequence reads or writes itself.

-### MIDI::Track
+### Midifile.Track

 A track contains an array of events.

-When you modify the +events+ array, make sure to call recalc_times so each event gets its +time_from_start+ recalculated.
+When you modify the `events` array, make sure to call recalc_times so each event gets its `time_from_start` recalculated.
 You don't have to do that after every event you add; just remember to do so before using the track in a way that expects the list of events to be ordered correctly.

 A Track also holds a bit mask that specifies the channels used by the track.
 This bit mask is set when the track is read from the MIDI file by a SeqReader but is _not_ kept up to date by any other methods.
 Specifically, if you add events to a track at any other time, the bit mask will not be updated.

-### MIDI::Measure
+### Midifile.Measure

 This class contains information about a measure from the sequence.
 Measure data is based on the time signature information from the sequence and is not stored in the sequence itself.

-### MIDI::Measures
+### Midifile.Measures

-The class MIDI::Sequence method get_measures returns a MIDI::Measures object.
+The class Midifile.Sequence method get_measures returns a Midifile.Measures object.
-MIDI::Measures is a subclass of Array.
-It is a specialized container for MIDI::Measure objects, which can be use to map event times to measure numbers.
+Midifile.Measures is a subclass of Array.
+It is a specialized container for Midifile.Measure objects, which can be use to map event times to measure numbers.
 Please note that this object has to be remade when events are deleted/added in the sequence.

-MIDI::Measure and MIDI::Measures are brought to us by Jari Williamsson
+Midifile.Measure and Midifile.Measures are brought to us by Jari Williamsson
 <jari.williamsson@mailbox.swipnet.se>, who also contributed some improvements
-to the MIDI::Event and MIDI::Track classes.
+to the Midifile.Event and Midifile.Track classes.

-### MIDI::Event
+### Midifile.Event

 Each event holds not only its delta time but also its time from the start of the track.
 The track is responsible for recalculating its events' start times.
-You can call MIDI::Track#recalc_times to do so.
+You can call Midifile.Track#recalc_times to do so.

-Subclasses of MIDI::Event implement the various MIDI messages such as note on and off, controller values, system exclusive data, and realtime bytes.
+Subclasses of Midifile.Event implement the various MIDI messages such as note on and off, controller values, system exclusive data, and realtime bytes.

-MIDI::Realtime events have delta values and start times, just like all the other Midifile event types do.
+Midifile.Realtime events have delta values and start times, just like all the other Midifile event types do.
 (MIDI real time status bytes don't have delta times, but this way we can record when in a track the realtime byte was received and should be sent.
 This is useful for start/continue/stop events that control other devices, for example.)
-Note that when a MIDI::Realtime event is written out to a MIDI file, the delta time is not written.
+Note that when a Midifile.Realtime event is written out to a MIDI file, the delta time is not written.

-MIDI::MetaEvent events hold an array of bytes named 'data'.
-Many meta events are string holders (text, lyric, marker, etc.) Though the 'data' value is always an array of bytes, MIDI::MetaEvent helps with saving and accessing string.
-The MIDI::MetaEvent#data_as_str method returns the data bytes as a string.
+Midifile.MetaEvent events hold an array of bytes named 'data'.
+Many meta events are string holders (text, lyric, marker, etc.) Though the 'data' value is always an array of bytes, Midifile.MetaEvent helps with saving and accessing string.
+The Midifile.MetaEvent#data_as_str method returns the data bytes as a string.
 When assigning to a meta event's data, if you pass in a string it will get converted to an array of bytes.